 Forward-looking information and statements

 This news release contains certain forward-looking information and statements within the meaning of applicable securities laws.
 The use of any of the words “expect”, “anticipate”, “continue”, “estimate”, “may”, “will”, “project”, “should”, “believe”, “plans”, “intends” and similar expressions are intended to identify forward-looking information or statements.
-In particular, but without limiting the forgoing, this news release contains forward-looking information and statements pertaining to the following: the recognition of significant additional reserves under the heading “Reserves”; the volumes and estimated value of Artek’s oil and gas reserves; the life of Artek’s reserves; the volume and product mix of Artek’s oil and gas production; future oil and natural gas prices and Artek’s commodity risk management programs; future liquidity and financial capacity; the Company’s 2013 capital expenditure plans; management’s assessment of future plans and results from operations and operating metrics; future costs, expenses and royalty rates; future interest costs; the exchange rate between the $US and $Cdn; future hedging activities; future development, exploration, acquisition and development activities and related capital expenditures; the number of wells to be drilled and completed and related production expectations; the amount and timing of drills, completions and capital projects; and the ability to adequately finance the same; operating costs; management’s belief in the prospectivity of exploratory lands at Inga; and the total future capital associated with development of reserves and resources.
+In particular, but without limiting the forgoing, this news release contains forward-looking information and statements pertaining to the following: the recognition of significant additional reserves under the heading “Reserves”; the volumes and estimated value of Artek’s oil and gas reserves; the life of Artek’s reserves; the volume and product mix of Artek’s oil and gas production; future oil and natural gas prices and Artek’s commodity risk management programs; future liquidity and financial capacity; the Company’s 2014 capital expenditure plans; management’s assessment of future plans and results from operations and operating metrics; future costs, expenses and royalty rates; future interest costs; the exchange rate between the $US and $Cdn; future hedging activities; future development, exploration, acquisition and development activities and related capital expenditures; the number of wells to be drilled and completed and related production expectations including 2014 average production forecast; the amount and timing of drills, completions and capital projects; and the ability to adequately finance the same; operating costs; management’s belief in the prospectivity of exploratory lands at Inga and in the PRA; and the total future capital associated with development of reserves and resources.

 The forward-looking information and statements included in this news release are not guarantees of future performance and should not be unduly relied upon.
 Such information and statement, including the assumptions made in respect thereof, involve known and unknown risks, uncertainties and other factors that may cause actual results or events to defer materially from those anticipated in such forward-looking information or statements including, without limitation: changes in commodity prices; changes in the demand for or supply of Artek’s products; unanticipated operating results or production declines; changes in tax or environmental laws, royalty rates or other regulatory matters; changes in development plans of Artek or by third party operators of Artek’s properties, increased debt levels or debt service requirements; inaccurate estimation of Artek’s oil and gas reserve and resource volumes; limited, unfavourable or a lack of access to capital markets; increased costs; a lack of adequate insurance coverage; the impact of competitors; and certain other risks detailed from time-to-time in Artek’s public disclosure documents, (including, without limitation, those risks identified in this news release and Artek’s Annual Information Form).